 LASIK eye surgery can be applied to all these refractive errors up to certain limitations.
-These limitations will vary from eye to eye and is largely dependent on the amount of corneal thickness available for reshaping.
-As a general rule of thumb, LASIK surgery can be used to correct prescriptions of:
+These limitations will vary from eye to eye and is dependent on the amount of corneal thickness available for reshaping.
+As a general rule of thumb, LASIK surgery can correct prescriptions of:

-Patients past their mid-40s will typically experience another type of vision problem called presbyopia, which refers to the natural age-related decline of near focus.
-Though not all presbyopic patients are suitable candidates, LASIK eye surgery may still be useful in some cases to provide monovision (one eye corrected for distance and the other for near), or laser blended vision.
+Patients past their mid-40s will typically experience another type of vision problem called presbyopia.
+This refers to the natural age-related decline of near focus.
+Not all presbyopic patients are suitable candidates.
+LASIK eye surgery may still be useful in some cases.
+To provide monovision (one eye corrected for distance and the other for near), or laser blended vision.

 There will be some patients who fall outside the eligibility criteria for LASIK eye surgery.
-Before giving up on the dream of a glasses-free life altogether, speak to an optometrist or ophthalmologist familiar with refractive and LASIK surgery to see if there is another option more appropriate for your eyes.
-LASIK surgery is just one of a number of refractive surgery techniques, which include PRK, SMILE, and intraocular contact lenses.
+Before giving up on the dream of a glasses-free life altogether, speak to an optometrist or ophthalmologist familiar with refractive and LASIK surgery.
+There might be another options more appropriate for your eyes.
+LASIK surgery is one of many refractive surgery technique.
+Including PRK, SMILE, and intraocular contact lenses.

-If you are suitable for more than one technique, bear in mind that one of the benefits of LASIK eye surgery over another technique such as PRK is it allows a much faster recovery time and typically involves less discomfort during the healing period.
-Vision tends to stabilise more quickly after LASIK surgery.
+If you are suitable for more than one technique, bear in mind that the benefits of LASIK eye surgery.
+Such as, allowing a much faster recovery time over another technique such as PRK.
+Involve less discomfort during the healing period.
+As well as, vision stabilising quicker after LASIK surgery.

-You may experience some dryness and irritation of the eye as it heals but you should notice a significant improvement to your vision as quickly as within 24 hours.
+You may experience some dryness and irritation of the eye as it heals.
+But you should notice a significant improvement to your vision as soon as 24 hours later.
 Many people return to work the next day after surgery.
-As with any surgical procedure, there is a small risk of complications such as infection, but the rates of this occurring in Australia are extremely low.
+As with any surgical procedure, there is a small risk of complications such as infection.
+The rates of this occurring in Australia are extremely low.

 If you’re considering LASIK eye surgery, speak to the team at Eye Laser Specialists and organise your complimentary first consultation.
 Call us today for free 1300 297 583